saltstack/salt/doc/ref/configuration/master.rst

 Default: 0

-The number of minions the master should allow to connect.
+The maximum number of minion connections allowed by the master.
 Use this to accommodate the number of minions per master if you have different types of hardware serving your minions.
 The default of ``0`` means unlimited connections.
 Please note, that this can slow down the authentication process a bit in large setups.

 .. code-block:: yaml